 - It helps with chronic skin problems like eczema, psoriasis, and prevents the dry, itchy skin, common in diabetes patients.

-Before looking into the ingredients of good moisturizing cream, let’s talk about the physiology of our skin.
+Before looking into how to choose a moisturizer and the ingredients of the best skin barrier repair products, let’s talk about the physiology of our skin.
 Stratum Corneum is made up of 30 % lipids and water (Olmsted, 2016).
 Lipids are the natural fats that are found in the skin.
 These fats act as the binding glue for the cells of the skin.
 They make up the moisture barrier of the skin called the Lipid barrier.

 - It helps in keeping the water content of the epidermis.